 HOW IT STARTS

-Future MJHL Players from Manitoba will be scouted during their Bantam Seasons and CANNOT be Listed by a MJHL team until the MJHL Bantam Draft is held every year in June.
+Future MJHL Players from Manitoba will begin to be scouted during their Bantam Seasons but CANNOT be listed by a MJHL team until after their applicable MJHL Bantam Draft has been held.
+(Draft is normally held annually in June)

 MJHL BANTAM DRAFT

-Each team in the MJHL is eligible to protect up to two players from their current zone prior to the MJHL Draft.
+Each team in the MJHL is eligible to protect up to two players from their identified zone (auto-protect) prior to the MJHL Draft.
 These players will NOT be included in the MJHL Draft.

-Players who are eligible for the Draft are Manitoba players who were not protected and are in their 15th year (Just finished 2nd year Bantam).
+Players who are eligible for the Draft are Manitoba players who were not auto-protected and are in their 15th year (Just finished 2nd year Bantam).

 The MJHL Draft consists of 6 Rounds with each MJHL team allocated one pick per round.